oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 metadata according to [@!RFC8414] is RECOMMENDED, but AS MAY instead provide a deployment-specific way to ensure or determine PKCE support.

-PKCE provides robust protection against CSRF attacks even in presence of an (A3) attacker (which can read the authorization response).
+PKCE provides robust protection against CSRF attacks even in presence of an that can read the authorization response (see Attacker A3 in (#secmodel)).
 When `state` is used or an ID Token is returned in the authorization response (e.g., `response_type=code+id_token`), the attacker either learns the `state` value and can replay it into the forged authorization response, or can extract the `nonce` from the ID Token and use it in a new request to the authorization server to